Drawn thread work

 Drawn thread work is one of the earliest forms of open work embroidery, and has been worked throughout Europe.
 Originally it was often used for ecclesiastical items and to ornament shrouds.
 It is a form of counted-thread embroidery based on removing threads from the warp and/or the weft of a piece of even-weave fabric.

 The remaining threads are grouped or bundled together into a variety of patterns.
 The more elaborate styles of drawn thread work use a variety of other stitches and techniques, but the drawn thread parts are their most distinctive element.
 It is also grouped with whitework embroidery because it was traditionally done in white thread on white fabric and is often combined with other whitework techniques.

 History

 Drawn thread embroidery is a very early form of open work embroidery, and is the basis of lace.
-Drawn thread work from the 12th century was known as Opus Tiratum and Punto Tirato from the Arab Tiraz workshops in Palermo.
+Drawn thread work from the 12th century was known as Opus Tiratum and Punto Tirato from the Italian word tirare meaning to pull or draw.
 Forms of drawn thread work were known and created throughout Europe, often for ecclesiastical purposes or to decorate shrouds.
 Early examples have been found in which the work is done on linen so fine that magnification is needed to see the work.